gpolic/expenses_php_tailwind/README.md

    - Download the SSL certificate (ca.pem) from the Overview page of your service

 3. Create a `config.php` file in the root directory with the indicated structure

+4. Create your user directly on the database with SQL command "INSERT into users values (1,'username','password_hash')".
+The password hash can be found with "$hashedPassword = password_hash('your_password', PASSWORD_DEFAULT);"